kylestetz/CLNDR/README.md

 Usage
 =====

 CLNDR leans on the awesome work done in underscore.js and moment.js- these are requirements.
 Do be sure to include them in your `<head>` before clndr.js.
+It is a jQuery plugin, so naturally you'll need that as well.

 The bare minimum (CLNDR includes a default template):